tarangkaroli/Unbabel/README.md

     webdriver-manager update

-For more information on protarctor please visit: www.protractortest.org/#/
+For more information on protractor please visit: www.protractortest.org/#/

 The project is structured in the following way: